volfgox/persian-bechasboon/README.md

 TODO
 ----

-* Using persian fonts which does not contain english characters, like 'B Nazanin', when 'prawn' renders pdf file, english alphabets shown as a box.
+* Using persian fonts which does not contain english characters, like `B Nazanin`, when `prawn` renders pdf file, english alphabets shown as a box.
-* Using fonts which contain english chararacters, like 'Tahoma', when 'prawn' renders pdf file, because of text direction, english words rendered in right to left direction.
+* Using fonts which contain english chararacters, like `Tahoma`, when `prawn` renders pdf file, because of text direction, english words rendered in right to left direction.